County-Level Vulnerability to HIV and Hepatitis C Outbreaks Due to Injection Drug Use – Tennessee, 2021 Update

 What this means: Socioeconomic status, health outcomes, treatment access, and opioid prescribing may be driving Tennessee’s vulnerability to HIV or hepatitis C virus (HCV) outbreaks.
 By sharing this information with local stakeholders, policymakers, and program planners, additional resources can be committed to provide the evidence-based services to prevent HIV and HCV transmission.

-Select below to see the county profiles
+Select below to see the public health region profiles

 To learn more about resources and services that could help prevent an HIV or HCV outbreak in your community, please see the evidence-based public health approaches below.